mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Improving Resiliance to Poor Random Number Generators

-The security of a group hinges on the fact that every member has access to a good source of entropy.
-To make the protocol more robust in environments with weak sources of entropy or even compromised random number generators, each MLS implementation MUST maintain an `entropy_pool_secret`.
-The `entropy_pool_secret` serves as a source of entropy, which is used to derive fresh secrets whenever needed, for example when generating a new KeyPackage for an Update operation.
+The security of a group hinges on every member having access to a good source of entropy.
+To make the protocol more robust in environments with only weak, intermitent (or even no) external sources of entropy, each MLS client MUST maintain a persistant `uint64 entropy_pool` value which is initialized to a uniform random value; e.g. using the operating system's Random Number Generator (RNG).
+The pool serves as a cache continuously accumulating entropy over the lifetime of the client.

-To ensure that Post-Compromise Security (PCS) can be achieved, the `entropy_pool_secret` must be injected with fresh entropy from some other source, such as the Random Number Generator (RNG) of the operating system.

-To achieve Forward Secrecy, the `entropy_pool_secret` is additionally "ratcheted forward" after each extraction of a fresh secret.
+Clients can repeatedly perform two types of operations with their entropy pool.
+First, they can "mix in" fresh inputs into their pool to accumulate any entropy the input contains.
+Second, whenever MLS calls for sampling a value at random clients can obtain the value by "extracting" it from their entropy pool (e.g. when generating a new KeyPackage or fresh `leaf_secret`).

+Whenever enough entropy has accumulated in a pool all subsequent values extracted from it will look as if they were sampled from a truly uniform random and independant entropy source.
+This holds even if an adversary can control all inputs mixed into the pool after is has accumulated enough entropy.
+Pools can accumulate sufficient entropy either by being initialized using a good source of randomness or by having sufficient entropy mixed in (possibly accumulated over a number of inputs).
+To achieve Forward Secrecy, the `entropy_pool` is "ratcheted forward" as part of the process of extracting a value.
+Conversely, to ensure that Post-Compromise Security (PCS) can be achieved again after `entropy_pool` was leaked to an adversary, fresh entropy must be regularly mixed in to the pool.

+Clients obtain inputs to mix in to their pool both from external sources (such as th OS's RNG) and internal sources (i.e. exported from key schedules of ongoing MLS sessions).
+Mixing in internal sources can allow clients with no local source of entropy to piggyback off of the entropy sources of other members in a secure group chat.
+A pool SHOULD be shared between all MLS sessions on the client as this can lead to more diverse sources of internal input improving the likelyhood that, at any given moment, the pool contains sufficient entropy.

+To extract a fresh value (denoted `fresh_secret`) for use in an MLS session clients MUST first mix in a new `uint64 external_entropy` sampled from an external RNG.

 ~~~~~
-             entropy_pool_secret_[n-1]
+             entropy_pool_[n-1]
                         |
                         V
-fresh_randomness -> KDF.Extract = intermediate_secret
+external_entropy -> KDF.Extract = intermediate_secret
                         |
                         +--> DeriveSecret(., "mls_secret")
                         |    = fresh_secret
                         |
                         V
-                  DeriveSecret(., "entropy_pool_secret")
+                  DeriveSecret(., "entropy_pool")
-                  = entropy_pool_secret_[n]
+                  = entropy_pool_[n]
 ~~~~~

-The entropy gathered in the `entropy_pool_secret`, can be further increased by injecting addtional entropy whenever a group is updated by another party.

-If that is the case, the each party that did not perform the update operation themselves can update their `entropy_pool_secret` by injecting a secret derived from the updated group's key schedule.
-To that end, they first derive an `external_secret` as follows, where `epoch_secret` is the taken from the group's key schedule and `leaf_id` is the index of the party's leaf in the group:
+Besides inputs from external sources, clients also mix in entropy from internal sources.
+That is, when processing an incoming welcome or commit packet sent by another group member clients derive a fresh `internal_entropy` value from the new epochs key schedule and mix it in to their `entropy_pool`.
+To do this, the `InternalInputContext internal_input_context` variable is populated using the `group_id` and new `epoch_id` of the new epoch while `node_index` is the index of the client's leaf in the new epoch.

 ~~~~~
+struct {
+	opaque group_id<0..255>;
+    uint64 epoch;
+	uint32 leaf_index;
+} InternalInputContext

-external_secret =
+internal_entropy =
-    ExpandWithLabel(`epoch_secret`, "entropy_pool_update", leaf_id, KDF.Nh)
+    ExpandWithLabel(`epoch_secret`, "internal_update", internal_input_context, KDF.Nh)
 ~~~~~

-The resulting `external_secret` can then be injected into the entropy pool as follows.
+The resulting `internal_entropy` is mixed in to the entropy pool as follows.

 ~~~~~
-             entropy_pool_secret_[n-1]
+             entropy_pool_[n-1]
                         |
                         V
-external_secret -> KDF.Extract = intermediate_secret
+internal_entropy -> KDF.Extract = intermediate_secret
                         |
                         V
-                  DeriveSecret(., "entropy_pool_secret")
+                  DeriveSecret(., "entropy_pool")
-                  = entropy_pool_secret_[n]
+                  = entropy_pool_[n]
 ~~~~~

-Even though each group member can derive the `external_secret` for every other member of the group, the resulting `entropy_pool_secret_[n]` is still secure as long as the preceding `entropy_pool_secret_[n-1]` was secure.
+In particular, when an `internal_entropy` input derived from a secure epoch is mixed in this way then the resulting `entropy_pool_[n]` has sufficient entropy regardless of the entropy in the preceding `entropy_pool_[n-1]`.
+Meanwhile, if `entropy_pool_[n-1]` already had sufficient entropy than so does `entropy_pool_[n]`, even when the adversary knows the value of `internal_entropy`.
 As a consequence, this operation strictly improves the quality of the gathered entropy.

 # IANA Considerations